ntozubod/inr-1987/README.md

 for INR development and application.
 There are and will be ideas incompletely explored and it will be messy.
-As ideas with their implementations, documentation, and use cases mature they will be copied across to the *ginr* directory.
+As ideas with their implementations, documentation, and use cases mature they will be copied across to the *ginr* repository.

 Here will be a more rapid update cycle and much tentative work.
 If you, the reader, have any qualms about this, look only at the *ginr*